-Name Value range Description Velocity out 0-1 If enabled, the converter will have a velocity output.
-Rel Vel out 0-1 If enabled, the converter will have a release velocity output.
+Name Value range Description Velocity out 0-2 If non-zero, the converter will have a velocity output.
+If set to '2', the output will be inverted i.e. higher velocity means lower voltage.
+Rel Vel out 0-2 If non-zero, the converter will have a release velocity output.
+If set to '2', the output will be inverted i.e. higher velocity means lower voltage.
 Trigger out 0-1 If enabled, the converter will have a trigger output.
 Pressure out 0-1 If enabled, the converter will have a per-voice aftertouch output (using polyphonic aftertouch for Monophonic & Polyphonic converters, or per-voice channel pressure for MPE converters).
 MPE Y CC 0-127 The MIDI CC number for the MPE 'y control', or 0 for off.
 (MPE type only.)
 Envelope out 0-1 If enabled, the converter will have an envelope output.
 Mono retrig 0-1 Controls when triggers and envelopes are fired for monophonic converters, specifically in the case when a note is triggered as the result of a key being released while another is held.
 When this option is on (1), such notes do not fire the trigger or envelope.
 Intrpt gate 0-1 (Interrupt gate) If enabled, the gate will briefly go low when playing a new note legato, so an external envelope can be retriggered.
 (Note - a better solution is to use a gate and trigger output, and an envelope generator with both gate and trigger inputs, if available.)
 Env zero st 0-1 (Envelope zero start) If enabled, envelopes start from zero at every note on.
 Otherwise, the attack portion ramps up from the current envelope value.
 Bend down -1-64 If '-1', the 'Bend range' as above is used for pitch bend in both directions.
 Otherwise, 'Bend range' is used for bending up, and 'Bend down' is used for bending down.
 Bend out 0-2 If '1', the converter will have an output for pitch bend.
 If '2', the converter has two outputs for pitch bend - one for bend up, and a second for bend down.
 Set the 'Bend range' to zero if you don't wish to combine pitch bend into the pitch CV outputs as well.
 Random out 0-1 If '1', the converter will have an output for a random voltage, updated at the start of each note.
 Note that this voltage is controlled by the preset's "Random Depth".